Cpl Nicholas Eckley

 Corporal Eckley was medically retired from the United States Marine Corps on October 30, 2012.
 His military awards and decorations include: Purple Heart, Marine Corps Good Conduct Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, National Defense Service Medal, Humanitarian Service Medal, Armed Forces Service Medal, Afghanistan Campaign Medal (with 2 bronze stars), NATO ISAF Service Medal, Combat Action Ribbon, Sea Service Deployment Ribbon (with 3 bronze stars), Navy Unit Citation Ribbon (with 2 bronze stars), Joint Meritorious Unit Citation Ribbon, 2 Letters of Commendation, 3 Letters of Appreciation, and a Letter of Commendation from the President of the United States of America.
 Nick learned about Homes For Our Troops and its Home Award Program during the summer of 2012 and applied shortly after.
 He was thrilled to learn later that his application was approved and that a mortgage-free home was available for his family in Cypress, Texas.
 Currently Nick and Madison and their two children are living with his parents in Ohio and are expecting their third child (November 2013), a son they will name Hunter, so having a home to call their own will be a huge blessing.

 Since Nick is medically retired, he now enjoys spending time with his wife and children; he also enjoys, golfing, going for walks and volunteering in his community.
-As Nick’s caregiver, Madison looks forward to being able to care for the children and Nick in a safe and comfortable home, where Nick can continue focusing on his recovery.
+As Nick’s caregiver, Madison is grateful to be able to care for the children and Nick in a safe and comfortable home, where Nick can continue focusing on his recovery.
 Together, Nick and Madison are equally excited about their future and are grateful to be in a position to give back to the Houston area community and volunteer in any way they can.